simplex-chat/simplex-chat/graph-chat.md

 TODO

 - "contact" - can be of type "person", "bot", "device", "organisation".
+- "group-participant" - connection to another group participant that was established via the chain of other contacts in the group.
-- "broadcast" - duplex connection, that by convention only allows to receive messages and send back control messages, but not the content messages.
-Profile of the recipient is not shared.
+- "broadcast" - duplex connection from broadcast subscriber to publisher; client apps should only allow to receive messages and send back control messages, but not the content messages.
+Profile of the subscriber is not shared with the publisher.
+- "broadcast-subscriber" - duplex connection from broadcast publisher to subscriber.

 ##### Messages